score-spec/docs/content/en/docs/score implementation/score-compose/resources-provisioners.md

 | `service-port`      | (any) | `port`, `workload`     | `hostname`, `port`                                                                                   | Outputs a hostname and port for connecting to another workload.                         |
 | `volume`            | (any) | (none)                 | `source`, `type`                                                                                     | Creates a persistent volume that can be mounted on a workload.                          |

-The full list of these `score-compose` provisioners can be found [here](https://docs.score.dev/examples/resource-provisioners?source=default&implementation=score-compose).
+The full list of these `score-compose` and their source code provisioners can be found [here](https://docs.score.dev/examples/resource-provisioners?source=default&implementation=score-compose).

 ## Community provisioners